 Simple Analytics

-Simple Analytics does exactly what its name suggests: simple, privacy-friendly analytics with no cookies, no tracking scripts on the user's device, and a clean dashboard.
+Simple Analytics does what its name suggests: privacy-friendly analytics with no cookies, no tracking scripts on the user's device, and a clean dashboard.

-Best for: Teams that want the absolute simplest analytics setup.
-No configuration, no complex features — just traffic data.
+Best for: teams that want the simplest possible setup.
+No configuration, no extra features — just traffic data.

 - No cookies, no fingerprinting